speedingplanet/frontend-bootcamp-2025-06/react-labs/react-app/labs.md

 In `Calculator.test.tsx`:

-Write a test that loads and displays Calculator
+Write a test that loads and displays `Calculator`

-Call `render` to render Calculator
+Call `render` to render `Calculator`.

+Validate that the drop-down has rendered into the `Calculator` component.

 You could use `getByLabelText` to see if you could find the label for the drop-down Don't forget that it takes a TextMatch argument, not just a string